 Paradise Elegance is a gorgeous ship and a great luxury option.
 It’s a large boat with multiple decks and an onboard restaurant.
 It also has a spa that offers massages and other services.
 Suites have their own balcony/patio and some even include a bathtub.
 The cruise is not part of a tour and embarks from/ends at Ha Long Bay.
 If you are coming from Hanoi then you’ll need to arrange your own transportation to the bay.

 Have you visited Halong Bay?
-What did you think?
+How was your Halong Bay cruise?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
-Doing more travel through Vietnam?
-You won’t want to miss the must-see Golden Bridge.
-To find out more, continue to my post “A Guide to Visiting Vietnam’s Golden Bridge.“
+Have some time to spend in Hanoi?
+Continue to my post “Top Things to Do in Hanoi, Vietnam.“